slatedocs/slate/source/includes/api/_api.md

 ## Retrieve available wide-format records

-This endpoint allows the user to retreive wide-form array of timeseries records for the available metrics, filled with null values for unavailable values.
+This endpoint allows the user to retrieve wide-form array of timeseries records for the available metrics, filled with null values for unavailable values.

 ### HTTP Request
 `GET https://api.sensum.co/v0/data/wide.json`